Many of One World Week's partners and supporters run campaigns and activities relevant to the OWW theme.

 TJM has detailed discussion papers related to current trade issues:

 - latest briefing for the House of Lords on the Trade Bill - download from TJM here

 - the implications of Brexit for trade and international development here

 - an alternative vision for trade policy- here

 - trade policy designed to explicitly support the Sustainable Development Goals and the development goals of communities in the world’s poorest countries: here

-Traidcraft has a range of campaigns - news of them here
+Traidcraft campaigns - news of them here

 Current campaigns include: Trade and the opportunities Brexit offers to negotiate fair trade deals with developing countries that benefit everyone; lots of information and a report here

 If you want to order Traidcraft products for refreshments or a stall at your event go to the Traidcraftshop website here.

 OWW is a member of this European Network against nationalism, racism, fascism and in support of migrants and refugees.
 More about the Network here